 A “Happy New Year” message under a disco ball, surrounded by twinkling lights.

-A year in review activity with places to fill in your name, age, and grade and various favorites from the past year.
-There’s also a place to fill in a few of your hopes for 2020.
+A year-in-review activity with places to fill in your name, age, grade, and various favorites from the past year.
+There’s also a place to fill in a few of your hopes for 2023.

 Printing your New Year’s Eve placemats